What Is B2B SaaS? Guide for Modern Businesses

 Examples: QuickBooks, Xero, FreshBooks.

-These systems take care of invoicing, budgeting, payroll and expenses so you don’t have to worry about it.
+These systems take care of invoicing, budgeting, payroll, and expenses, so you don’t have to worry about it.
 By using dashboard tools and automation, companies manage their cash flow and make certain they comply with all the rules.

 Best for: Firms of all sizes that wish to tune their finances closely without needing to hire many accounting staff.